KKornegay/Project_2_Group_C/proposal.md

 -	Cost/Win for each year’s championship team vs. League median cost per win.

 ### Process:
+1. Evaluate and obtain data sources.
-1. Create SQL database to archive data.
+2. Create SQL database to archive data.
-2. Create a Python Flask application that will generate API's enabling users to explore datasets.
+3. Create a Python Flask application that will generate API's enabling users to explore data.
-3. Generate a website with instructions for users to access API's and website content.
+4. Generate a website with instructions for users to access API's and website content.
-4. Create additional web pages with analysis, charts, and interactive experiences allowing users to investigate correlations between team salaries and outcomes.
+5. Create additional web pages with analysis, charts, and interactive experiences allowing users to investigate correlations between team salaries and outcomes.

 ### Resources:
 -	HTML/CSS